Monicakodali/SEPROJECT/Sprints/Sprint 2/Sprint2.md

 Further work will be done to link the login pages, landing page, and restaurant pages together, as well as add more comprehensive end-to-end tests as more functionality is added.

 In the backend, we were successfully able to set up the basic database end points in accordance to the ER Diagram.
 Re-organized the file structure for backend to encourage proper abstraction.
 Controller Methods for Query Processing for Establishment, User, and Review tables were added.
 Tested the functionionalities implemented using basic unit testing.
+Please refer the Wiki tab to refer the API documentation.

 Further work would include writing scripts to send verification email to Users during first login.
-Also, we intend to add other tables into the database to support future functionalities being employed in the front-end
+Also, we intend to add other tables into the database to support future functionalities being employed in the front-end.

 ## Links
 [Github Repo](https://github.com/Monicakodali/SEPROJECT)